 I’m not sure how often Stormtroopers use this grappling hook thing on their belts.
 I’d love to see one of them try this trick.
 With that armor and that awkward helmet they have to wear must make any swinging they need to do pretty tough.

-I’m buying you a limited amount of time to escape.
-Time’s up!
+I’m buying you a limited amount of time to escape and Luke just ruined it!